helwenir/Medisync/README.md

+Note: This project is a university project completed over one month with the help of four other people.
 # Medisync Project

 **Medisync** is an application project for managing first aid workers.
 The goal was to allow management of first responders as an **administrator** (manage their skills, view assignments and availability, see all existing medical coverage deployments, create new ones if needed, add/edit/delete rescuers), and also allow management as a **first responder** (manage availability, manage skills, view assignments).